DecisionsDev/odm-dsi-monitoring/README.md

 ## Compilation

-Copy from the DSI distribution the restConnector.jar to the director lib, then compile the maven project:
+Copy from the DSI distribution the restConnector.jar to the directory lib, then compile the maven project:

 `mvn clean install`